reactphp/http/README.md

 ## Usage

-### Server
+### StreamingServer

-The `Server` class is responsible for handling incoming connections and then processing each incoming HTTP request.
+The `StreamingServer` class is responsible for handling incoming connections and then processing each incoming HTTP request.

 For each request, it executes the callback function passed to the